WILLIAM AND MADELINE WELDER SMITH RESEARCH TRAVEL AWARD -

 Applicants will not be considered for the award until all application components have been received.
 If a self-addressed, stamped postcard is included in the application, the Briscoe Center will provide notification that the application is complete.
 Applications must be postmarked by March 31, 2014.
-The Briscoe Center will announce the awards by letter on or before April 30, 2014.
+The Briscoe Center will announce the awards by letter by June 1, 2014.

 Send all application materials to the following address:

 The Dolph Briscoe Center for American History

 The University of Texas at Austin

 Attn: William and Madeline Welder Smith Research Travel Award

 Through stewardship, scholarship, and outreach, the Dolph Briscoe Center for American History increases knowledge and fosters exploration of our nation's past.

 As a leading history research center, we collect, preserve, and make available documentary and material culture evidence encompassing key themes in Texas and U.S. history.
 Researchers, students, and the public mine our collections for a wide range of academic, professional, and personal uses.
 Our collections also inspire our own projects, including books, exhibits, programs, films, and educational materials.
 The Dolph Briscoe Center for American History is an organized research unit and public service component of The University of Texas at Austin.